rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_x_6a.png",
       "ratio": "4-3",
-      "caption": "Do use the X remove icon in the right slot."
+      "caption": "use the X remove icon in the right slot."
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_x_6b.png",
       "ratio": "4-3",
-      "caption": "Do not use the X remove icon in the left slot."
+      "caption": "use the X remove icon in the left slot."
     }
   ],